leondavies/Hometown/README.md

 # Hometown

-This is a project i created in through Scrimba
+This is a project i created through Scrimba